Alice2718281/job-agent/README.md

 `requirements.baseline_salary`: If a salary range is visible, the job passes when the high end is at least $X amount.
 Unknown salary does not fail automatically.

-`requirements.fail_on_no_sponsorship` is currently `true`.
-Jobs fail if the posting says the company will not sponsor, cannot sponsor, requires work authorization without sponsorship, or similar wording.
+`requirements.fail_on_no_sponsorship`: Jobs fail if the posting says the company will not sponsor, cannot sponsor, requires work authorization without sponsorship, or similar wording.

 `requirements.require_official_or_company_link` is currently `true`.
 Jobs fail if the only apply link is a known third-party board or reposting site.
 Official ATS links and company-domain links pass.